apache/pekko-http/docs/src/main/paradox/server-side/low-level-api.md

 Request handling can be parallelized on two axes, by handling several connections in parallel and by relying on HTTP pipelining to send several requests on one connection without waiting for a response first.
 In both cases the client controls the number of ongoing requests.
-To prevent being overloaded by too many requests, Akka HTTP can limit the number of requests it handles in parallel.
+To prevent being overloaded by too many requests, Apache Pekko HTTP can limit the number of requests it handles in parallel.

 To limit the number of simultaneously open connections, use the `akka.http.server.max-connections` setting.
 This setting applies to all of `Http.bindAndHandle*` methods.
 If you use `Http.bind`, incoming connections are represented by a @apidoc[Source[IncomingConnection, ...]].
-Use Akka Stream's combinators to apply backpressure to control the flow of incoming connections, e.g. by using `throttle` or `mapAsync`.
+Use Apache Pekko Stream's combinators to apply backpressure to control the flow of incoming connections, e.g. by using `throttle` or `mapAsync`.

-HTTP pipelining is generally discouraged (and [disabled by most browsers](https://en.wikipedia.org/w/index.php?title=HTTP_pipelining&oldid=700966692#Implementation_in_web_browsers)) but is nevertheless fully supported in Akka HTTP.
+HTTP pipelining is generally discouraged (and [disabled by most browsers](https://en.wikipedia.org/w/index.php?title=HTTP_pipelining&oldid=700966692#Implementation_in_web_browsers)) but is nevertheless fully supported in Apache Pekko HTTP.
 The limit is applied on two levels.
 First, there's the `akka.http.server.pipelining-limit` config setting which prevents that more than the given number of outstanding requests is ever given to the user-supplied handler-flow.
 On the other hand, the handler flow itself can apply any kind of throttling itself.
 If you use the `Http.bindAndHandleAsync` entry-point, you can specify the `parallelism` argument (which defaults to `1`, which means that pipelining is disabled) to control the number of concurrent requests per connection.
 If you use `Http.bindAndHandle` or `Http.bind`, the user-supplied handler flow has full control over how many request it accepts simultaneously by applying backpressure.
-In this case, you can e.g. use Akka Stream's `mapAsync` combinator with a given parallelism to limit the number of concurrently handled requests.
+In this case, you can e.g. use Apache Pekko Stream's `mapAsync` combinator with a given parallelism to limit the number of concurrently handled requests.
 Effectively, the more constraining one of these two measures, config setting and manual flow shaping, will determine how parallel requests on one connection are handled.

 <a id="handling-http-server-failures-low-level"></a>
 ## Handling HTTP Server failures in the Low-Level API

-There are various situations when failure may occur while initialising or running an Akka HTTP server.
+There are various situations when failure may occur while initialising or running an Apache Pekko HTTP server.
-Akka by default will log all these failures, however sometimes one may want to react to failures in addition to them just being logged, for example by shutting down the actor system, or notifying some external monitoring end-point explicitly.
+Apache Pekko by default will log all these failures, however sometimes one may want to react to failures in addition to them just being logged, for example by shutting down the actor system, or notifying some external monitoring end-point explicitly.

 There are multiple things that can fail when creating and materializing an HTTP Server (similarly, the same applied to